zgoad1/VILE/README.md

 **- B -**
 - Stamina replenishes too fast
 - Traveling into a tunnel dead end via Conductor will slam dunk you into oblivion.
-- Sliding and then flying will continue your slide when you start falling again
 - Pausing while going through a conductor resets the animation
 - You can sometimes jump while air attacking
 - Sprinting can sometimes fuse you with a wall